HoGentTIN/infra-labs/assignment/4-kubernetes.md

 ## 4.4.
 Deploy a multi-tier web application

 Open the Kubernetes documentation site in a webbrowser and follow the tutorial [Deploying PHP Guestbook application with Redis](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/).
 Keep lab notes!

+**Optionally,** you can also follow the tutorial [Example: Deploying WordPress and MySQL with Persistent Volumes](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/).

 ## 4.5.
 Clean up